 If you want to be in the heart of the action in less than 2 minutes, favor these underground parking lots:

-• Hotel de Ville Parking: The most strategic for direct access to the canals and Palais de l’Île.
+- Town Hall Parking: The most strategic for direct access to the canals and the Palais de l’Île.

-• Sainte-Claire Parking: Located just at the entrance of the old town, perfect for the Sunday morning market.
+- Sainte-Claire Parking: Located right at the entrance of the old town, perfect for the Sunday morning market.

-Park and Ride lots (P+R): the smart solution
+Park and Ride (P+R) parking: the smart solution

-During the high season, downtown parking lots are often full by 10 a.m.
-The best option remains the peripheral parking lots, connected to the city center by free shuttles or frequent bus lines (such as the Airport parking or the Sports Park parking).
+During high season, downtown parking lots are often full by 10 a.m.
+The best option remains peripheral parking lots, connected to the city center by free shuttles or frequent bus lines (such as the Airport parking or the Parc des Sports parking).

-It’s increasingly rare, but still possible if you agree to walk a bit (15-20 minutes):
+It is increasingly rare, but still possible if you accept to walk a bit (15-20 min):

-• The Marquisats area (towards Sevrier) offers some free zones, but they are taken by swimmers early in the morning.
+- The Marquisats area (towards Sevrier) offers some free zones, but they are quickly taken by swimmers from the morning onwards.

-Patrick’s advice: If you come for the day, try to arrive before 9:30 a.m.
-After this time, especially on weekends or in summer, parking lots are often full and traffic jams at city entrances can be discouraging.
+Patrick’s advice: If you come for the day, try to arrive before 9:30 a.m..
+After this time, especially on weekends or in summer, parking lots are often full and the traffic jams at the town entrance can be discouraging.

 Accommodation in Annecy